 - CT scan

 If your medical provider identifies the reason for the osteonecrosis, your treatment may be targeted to the underlying condition.
-For example, if a blood clotting disorder is the reason, your treatment may consist of clot-dissolving medicine.
+For example, if a blood clotting disorder is a reason, your treatment may consist of clot-dissolving medicine.

 If the condition is caught in the early stages, you may take pain relievers and limit the use of the affected area.
 Nonsurgical treatment can often slow the progression of the condition, but most people may ultimately require surgery.